8 Tips for Effective Listening | Trust in Leadership

 Growing up on the farm as the youngest of six kids, I learned how to eat fast, talk fast, and interrupt my siblings.
 Listening has not always come easily to me, and I’m not alone.
-Listening is a fundamental skill of genuine success, and it’s hard to be great or trusted without it.
+Effective listening is a fundamental skill of genuine success, and it’s hard to be great or trusted without it.
 The benefits of listening include more trust, better understanding, stronger marriages, happier kids, and increased respect at work.
 Still, being a good listener is hard work!
 Keep reading about tips for effective listening.

 8 Tips for Effective Listening: